-Ballantyne remained a seller’s market in March 2020.
+Ballantyne real estate March 2020 remained a home seller’s market.
 Months supply of inventory was sharply down (by 50%) compared with March 2019 to 1.1 months.
 Housing inventory was down 46.1% year-over-year, resulting in lower days on market and higher home prices.
 While closed sales increased, pending sales decreased, no doubt at least partially due to the lack of inventory.

 Latest news on the Ballantyne real estate market and what it means for you…